Dodge Motorsports NSCS Race Advance

 • Dodge driver Kurt Busch is seeking his first top-five finish at Kansas Speedway.
 In nine races Busch has an average finish of 19.7.

 THE DODGE BOYS

 • Dodge has 207 NASCAR Sprint Cup Series victories.

 • Dodge’s most recent win came at Charlotte Motor Speedway in May.
 Kurt Busch led 252 of 400 laps en route to victory in the Coca-Cola 600.
-It was his second win of the 2010 season.

 • Dodge teams have posted 47 wins since the manufacturer’s return to NASCAR’s premier series in 2001 after being out of the sport since 1977.